mrolli/myitjournal/docs/courses/myitjournal.md

     espcially about the structure of your docomentation, where you want to publish the Tages- and Wochenberichte and probably some words about you.

-MkDocs features a built in server to locally render and see, what the markdown you are writing actually will look like, see chapter "Preview as you write".
+MkDocs has a built-in server to locally render and see, what the markdown you are writing actually will look like, see chapter [Preview as you write][4].
 Make use of it and open `https://localhost:8000` in you browser.
 It magically reloads upon changing anyhting in your documentation, doesn't it?